-When considering total costs, it's not enough to focus only on big-rock projects; the pebbles can weigh just as much when added up.
-Hence, a key move to focus spending is to sweep up marginal efforts, reducing or ending investments in less promising programs.
-These choices require clarity and boldness, and a programmatic approach provides the discipline and objectivity needed to help executives weigh the necessary trade-offs in difficult decisions.
+Figure 2: The four S's of capital effectiveness-situation, strategy, spending and structure move to focus spending is to sweep up marginal efforts, reducing or ending investment in less promising programs.
+These choices require clarity and boldness, and a programmatic approach provides the discipline and objectivity that can help executives weigh the necessary trade-offs in difficult decisions.